 The uniqueness, diversity, and high quality of the products on our online marketplace, together with an active marketing effort, have produced a large, global, and growing base of design-loving buyers.
 Our user-friendly interface, dedicated specialist support, and 1stDibs Promise, which is our comprehensive buyer protection program, enable a trusted purchase experience.
-In 2020, we had more than 58,000 Active Buyers with an average aggregate purchase per year of over \$5,500, an average order value ("AOV") above \$2,500, and an average of 2.2 orders per Active Buyer.
+In 2020, we had more than 58,000 Active Buyers with an average aggregate purchase per year of over \$5,500, an average order value ("AOV") above \$2,500, a median order value of \$1,200, and an average of 2.2 orders per Active Buyer.
 We define Active Buyers as buyers who have made at least one purchase through our online marketplace during the 12 months ended on the last day of the period presented, net of cancellations.
-The percentage of Active Buyers who make more than one purchase in any given year has been generally consistent from year to year and comprised 32%, 31%, and 31% of total Active Buyers in 2018, 2019, and 2020, respectively.
+The percentage of Active Buyers who make more than one purchase in any given year has been generally consistent from year to year and comprised 32%, 31%, and 31% of total

+Active Buyers in 2018, 2019, and 2020, respectively.
 Our AOV is approximately 24 times greater than the e-commerce industry average, according to IRP Commerce, supported by buyer confidence in our online marketplace and our trusted brand.
 Highly experienced interior designers, whom we refer to as trade buyers, are frequent, repeat purchasers on our online marketplace and accounted for 27% of our on-platform Gross Merchandise Value ("GMV") in 2020.
 We define GMV as the total dollar value from items sold by our sellers through 1stDibs in a given month, minus cancellations within that month, and excluding shipping and sales taxes.
 GMV includes all sales reported to us by our sellers, whether transacted through the 1stDibs marketplace or reported as an offline sale.
 We define "on-platform" GMV as GMV based only on sales placed or reported through the 1stDibs marketplace.
 Offline sales consist of sales completed by a small number of sellers outside of our online marketplace and reported to us by these sellers in exchange for increased marketing exposure and/or slightly lower commission rates.
-On-platform GMV accounted for 96% of GMV in each of 2019 and 2020.
+On-platform GMV accounted for 96% of GMV in each of 2019 and 2020 and 97% of GMV in each of the three months ended March 31, 2020 and 2021.